-The FIDE World Chess Championship 1951 was held in Moscow, Soviet Union, between reigning champion Mikhail Botvinnik and challenger David Bronstein, both representing the Soviet Union.
-The match ended in a 12–12 tie, allowing Botvinnik to retain the title according to regulations.
+The FIDE World Chess Championship 1951 was held in Moscow, Soviet Union, between reigning champion Mikhail Botvinnik and challenger David Bronstein, both representing the USSR.
+The 24-game match ended 12–12, so Botvinnik retained the title under the rules in force.

 Born: 17 August 1911, Kuokkala, Russian Empire (now Repino, Russia)